trallnag/ansible-role-pyenv/DEVELOPMENT.md

 2. Create a tag that satisfies the expression `*.*.*`.
 3. Push.
 From here the pipeline will pick it up, import the new version to Ansible Galaxy and create a GitHub Release.

+## What to do before releasing the first version?

+1. Manually add the role via Ansible Galaxy Web UI.
+2. Make sure `GALAXY_API_KEY` is set.